$1/k$-homogeneous long solenoids: Acknowledgments

 \section{Acknowledgments}

-Jan Boro\'nski's work was supported by the European Regional Development Fund in the IT4Innovations Center of Excellence project (CZ.1.05/1.1.00/02.
-0070).
-The author also gratefully acknowledges the partial support from the MSK DT1 Support of Science and Research in the Moravian-Silesian Region 2013 (RRC/05/2013).
+Jan Boro\'nski's work was partially supported by the NPU II project LQ1602 ``IT4Innovations excellence in science'' provided by the M\v{S}MT.
+The author also gratefully acknowledges the partial support from the MSK DT1 Support of Science and Research in the Moravian-Silesian Region 2014 (RRC/07/2014).

+The authors would like to thank the referees for valuable comments which improved the presentation of the paper.